xamfoo/blazer-react/package/README.md

 # blazer-react

-Add-on for Blaze based on Facebook's React.
-Works well with your existing Meteor applications that use Blaze.
+Add-on for Meteor Blaze using concepts from Facebook's React.
+If you wish to use React instead check out https://github.com/reactjs/react-meteor.

-This allows you to:
+For Blaze users, this allows you to:

-- Create stateful components using concepts from React
+- Create stateful components in Meteor using concepts from React
 - Declare methods that can be accessed anywhere inside the template
-- Reuse code with mixins
+- Reuse code in different templates with mixins
 - Use the same `this` for helpers, event handlers and lifecycle methods declared in the component
 - Declare static methods on a component
 - Perform checks on data context passed to a template (in development mode)

-This is useful for those who do not wish to replace or change Blaze behavior.
-The API is minimal and use similarites between React and Meteor so it should be easy to use regardless of your background.
+This package extends but does not change Blaze behavior so it plays well with existing Meteor code.
+The API is minimal and similar to both React and Meteor so it should be easy to use regardless of your background.

 This package depends only on Meteor core packages: